Navigating Dubai: Essential Social Customs & Etiquette (2025)

 Understanding the Holy Month of Ramadan

-Ramadan is the ninth and holiest month in the Islamic calendar, a time for fasting, prayer, spiritual reflection, and charity.
+Ramadan, the ninth and holiest month in the Islamic calendar, is a period for fasting, prayer, spiritual reflection, and charity.
 Muslims abstain from all food, drink, and smoking from sunrise to sunset.
-Non-Muslims are expected to show respect for those who are fasting by refraining from eating, drinking, chewing gum, or smoking in public during daylight hours.
+Non-Muslims are expected to respect fasters by refraining from eating, drinking, chewing gum, or smoking in public during daylight hours throughout 2025.

 What to Expect During Ramadan

-- Working Hours: Business hours are often shortened to accommodate those who are fasting.
+- Working Hours: Business hours are generally shortened to support those observing the fast.

-- Noise Levels: Loud music and excessive noise should be avoided as a sign of respect during this period of reflection.
+- Noise Levels: Avoid loud music and excessive noise as a sign of respect during this reflective period.

-- Greeting: Wishing Muslim friends or colleagues "Ramadan Kareem" (have a blessed Ramadan) is a thoughtful gesture.
+- Greeting: Wishing Muslim friends or colleagues "Ramadan Kareem" (have a blessed Ramadan) is a thoughtful gesture during this holy month.

 Recent Changes to Cohabitation Laws